 Does this sound familiar: It’s the end of the month and you killed it with your sales goal.
-You’re expecting a large commission check but you’re horrified to see how much money is being withheld in tax.
+You’re expecting a large commission check but you’re horrified to see how much money is being withheld in taxes.
 What would have been a $5,000 commission check is cut in half.
-“Why is my commission check taxed so much?”, you might ask yourself.
+You might ask yourself why is my commission check taxed so much?
 Well this article will breakdown exactly why your commission check is taxed so much and looks so sad post tax.

 Supplemental vs. Regular Wages